escapin/sElect/README.md

 * jasmine-node (only for unit testing; type "npm install jasmine-node -g" to install).

+## The Design

+To achieve its security goals (verifiability and privacy), the sElect voting system uses only standard cryptographic operations, such as public key encryption and digital signatures (unlike most other systems that aim at providing these security goals).
+The design is also relatively simple (considering, again, the security goals the system is designed to achieve).

+There are three core components of the system: the **client program**, the **collecting server** and the **final sever** (a longer cascade of servers is conceivable in order to further increase privacy).
+Both servers post data, such as lists of voters, intermediate data, and the final result on a publicly available bulletin board, for which we also provide a reference implementation.

+**Voting phase.** In the voting phase, voters prepare their ballots using the client program.
+A ballot contains the voter's choice (for example, the name of the candidate chosen by the voter) and a unique, randomly chosen _verification code_.
+To construct the ballot, first the choice along with the verification code is encrypted with the public key of the final server.
+The resulting ciphertext, called an _inner ballot_, is then encrypted with the public key of the collecting server.
+Such a (complete) ballot is then submitted to the collecting server which authenticates the voter and, if the authentication succeeds, replies by sending back a digitally signed acknowledgment.

+**Tallying phase.** When the voting phase is over, the system enters the tallying phase.
+In this phase, first the collecting server performs the following operations.
+It decrypts the outer encryption layer of all the collected ballots and publishes the resulting list of inner ballots in alphabetical order.
+This list is digitally signed by the server.
+The collecting server also outputs the list of all the voters who have successfully submitted their ballots, again in alphabetical order and digitally signed.

+Next, the final server reads and decrypts the list of inner ballots produced by the collecting server.
+The server then publishes the resulting list containing the voters' choices along with verification codes, again in alphabetical order and digitally signed.
+This list constitutes the official result of the election process.

+Altogether, the core of sElect is a variant of a _Chaumian mix net_.

+## Security Properties

+We now briefly discuss to which extent and under which assumptions sElect provides verifiability/accountability and privacy.

+_Verifiability_ is achieved in a very direct way: once the result has been published, every voter can simply check whether her verification code is included in the published election result, next to her choice.
+For this mechanism to work, we need to make sure that the client program is honest and indeed uses a randomly selected, and hence unique, verification code.

+Furthermore, by making use of the digital signatures and the output of the collecting server, sElect also provides a reasonable level of _accountability_: when a voter has a signed acknowledgment from the collecting server and then the verification fails (the expected verification code is not listed as required), it is possible to tell which of the servers has misbehaved and even to provide an evidence for this misbehavior.

+sElect provides _privacy_ under the assumption that one of the servers is honest (the two servers do not collude).
+The steps taken by an honest server, by design, hide the link between its input and output entries.
+Therefore, no party can link the ballot of a given voter to his/her choice-identifier-pair in the final output.

 ## Development Environment

 The development environment can be created with